Understanding Raw Footage: Raw Wedding Footage. What You're Really Asking For

 Should You Request Raw Footage?

-That depends.
+That decision hinges on a few factors.
 Here’s a quick guide:

 ✅ It might make sense if:

-You’re hiring a separate editor
+You’re hiring a separate editor.

-You want a behind-the-scenes look
+You want a behind-the-scenes look.

-You understand what raw really means
+You understand what raw really entails.

 ❌ It’s not a good idea if:

-You expect a viewable film without editing
+You expect a viewable film without editing.

-You don’t have the tech or know-how
+You lack the tech or know-how.

 Final Thoughts: Ask Questions, Not Assumptions